Mathia Collett: First marriage

 On 6 May 1758, Collett married her relative Morten Leuch, co-owner of the Collett & Leuch company, the then biggest trading company in Christiania, with her brother James Collett.
 Leuch was at the centre of the merchant aristocracy of Christiania, and owner of the Bogstad manor, which he had inherited from his mother.
 In 1761, the couple adopted the twelve-year-old daughter of Isaac Cold, Anna Elisabeth Cold, after his death.
 This would be the only child Leuch would raise with her.

 After Leuch's death in 1768, Collett became the sole owner of their estate as Cold could not inherit it.
 Collett also became the co-owner of Collett & Leuch until her second marriage in 1773.
 Collett continued living with their daughter until she sold the estate to her in 1772, the same year Cold married Peder Anker.

 Second marriage

 The year after Collett sold their estate, she married Anker's brother, Bernt Anker, who was nine years her junior.
 The marriage was largely based in their economy; Anker stated that it was "an episode where his soul had no part".
 Romance was not present in their relationship, nevertheless, they were content.
 The couple traveled abroad often, as they were fond of European culture.
-This extends to their interest in theatre, as they started their own amateur theatre group, "The dramatic party" (Det dramatiske Selskab), of which Mathia was the "directrix" (directrise).
+This extended to their interest in theatre, as they started their own amateur theatre group, "The dramatic party" (Det dramatiske Selskab), of which Mathia was the "directrix" (directrise).
 Mathia would again take in a foster daughter, Martine Elieson, whom she would raise with her husband.
 Elieson would later marry Mathia's nephew, John Collett.
 Toward the end of the century, Anker had become the wealthiest individual in Norway.